EpiphanySoft/assertly-sinon/docs/words/return.md

 For a spy, this will verify that at least one call to the method returned `42`.

-A spyCall can use `return` as a property in the dot-chain:
+A spyCall can use `return` as a property in the dot-chain to allow for more precise
+matching:

     expect(spyCall).return.to.be.above(10);